wearefrank/ladybug/CONTRIBUTING.md

 To the right of the screen, the UI of ladybug-frontend is shown.
 The properties `ibistesttool.custom` and `configurations.dir` are shown, which allows you to check whether the right Spring profile and the right Frank configurations are used.

 Both the folder `ladybug-ff-cypress-test\cypress\e2e\cypress\default` and `ladybug-ff-cypress-test\cypress\e2e\cypress\with-ladybug-ff-test-webapp` have a file `check-test-environment.cy.ts`.
 In folder `with-ladybug-ff-test-webapp`, it checks that the extra view introduced for testing is present.
 In folder `default`, it checks that that extra view is NOT present.

+### Do not add slashes when doing API calls to the backend

+When using the HTTP client, take care what URL you call.
+TheURL path should not end with a `/`.
+See PR https://github.com/wearefrank/ladybug-frontend/pull/1150 for examples.